Spherical Projections edit page

 Partial Spherical Plots

 If an ODF has triclinic specimen symmetry its pole figures differs in general on the upper hemisphere and the lower hemisphere.
 By default MTEX plots, in this case, both hemispheres.
 The upper on the left-hand side and the lower on the right-hand side.
-TODO: this is currently missing

 plotPDF(odf,Miller(1,1,0,cs),'minmax')

-MTEX allows also to plot only the upper or the lower hemisphere by passing the options upper or lower.
+MTEX allows also to plot only the upper or the lower hemisphere by passing the options 'upper' or 'lower'.

 Due to Friedel's law measured pole figures are a superposition of the upper and the lower hemisphere (since antipodal directions are associated).
 In order to plot pole figures as a superposition of the upper and lower hemisphere one has to enforce antipodal symmetry.
-This is done by the option antipodal.
+This is done by the option 'antipodal'.

 Alignment of the Coordinate Axes